kushidesign/kushi/README.md

 # Shared Styles
 The `kushi.core/defclass` macro makes it easy to create shared styles.<br>
-You will typically want to defined all of these in a dedicated namespace.
+You will typically want to define all of these in a dedicated namespace.

+The example below will generate a data-representation of the css rule-set.
+<br>This data is added to a register (an atom that exists in the build state).
+<br>This css class is only written to disk if a component references it.
 ```Clojure
 (ns myapp.shared-styles
   (:require